-The Principal and Fellows of St Hugh’s College offer two or more Prizes, worth up to £500, for essays on classical reception or influence submitted by pupils who, at the closing date, have been in the Sixth Form of any school or college for a period of not more than two years.
-The prizes are in memory of the author Mary Renault, who is best known for her historical novels set in ancient Greece, recently reissued by Virago.
-Renault read English at St Hugh’s in the 1920s and subsequently taught herself ancient Greek.
-Her novels have inspired many thousands of readers to pursue the study of Classics at University level and beyond.
-At least one prize will be awarded a pupil who is not studying either Latin or Greek to A-level standard.
-The winning essay will be published on the College’s website.
-Teachers wishing to encourage their students to enter the competition can download, display and circulate the competition poster in the ‘related documents’ section.
+The Principal and Fellows of St Hugh’s College, Oxford are pleased to be offering two or more prizes, worth up to £300 each, for the best essays on classical reception or influence by pupils who, at the closing date, have been in the Sixth Form of any school or college for a period of not more than two years.
+At least one prize will be awarded to a pupil who is studying neither Latin nor Ancient Greek to A-level standard.

-Essays can be from any discipline and should be on a topic relating to the reception of classical antiquity – including Greek and Roman literature, history, political thought, philosophy, and material remains – in any period to the present; essays on reception within classical antiquity (for instance, receptions of literary or artistic works or of mythical or historical figures) are permitted.
-Essays should be between two-thousand and four-thousand words and submitted by the candidate as a Microsoft Word document via an online form.
+Essays may stem from any discipline and should be on a topic relating to the reception or influence of classical antiquity in any period of history, up to and including the present day.
+Candidates may wish to discuss the reception of Greek and Roman literature, history, political thought, philosophy, or material remains in their chosen period; essays on reception within classical antiquity (for instance, responses to literary or artistic works, or to mythical or historical figures) are also permitted.

 Juliet Hadari, Year 12, Renaissance Arts Conservatoire, for her essay entitled: The Spartacus story as balletic propaganda in the Soviet Union